How does the case review process work?

-My favorite thing about the way I have structured my practice is that I can often assist consumer clients at no upfront fees or at substantially reduced rates, depending on the circumstances of the case.
+My favorite thing about the way I have structured my practice is that I can often assist consumer clients without charging ongoing, hourly fees or at substantially reduced rates, depending on the circumstances of the case.
 The laws I use help clients shift the burden of attorney’s fees to the defendant.
 Read more: Will you Defer Fees for My Case?

 How long does it take for you to let me know if I have a case?

 It depends.
 Some cases are more complex and there are times when current caseloads do not allow for immediate evaluation of potential cases.
 In general, I strive to respond to requests within 3-5 business days after you submit your information.
 I typically review new case inquiries on Fridays.

 I am unfortunately able to accept only a small percentage of the potential cases I review.

 How long does a case take?

 You should plan on a long time.
 Courts like cases to be tried within 18 months of the filing of a lawsuit.
 But cases may take longer depending on too many factors to list here.
 A “fast” case can take 4-6 months.

 Do you only do consumer cases?

 About 80-90% of my practice is representing consumers or others who have been treated unfairly or unlawfully by businesses.
 However, I also accept general litigation cases—mostly contract disputes.